-An anchor is a Merkle tree root of a note commitment tree.
+An anchor is a Merkle tree root of a note commitment tree (either the Sprout tree or the Sapling tree).
 It uniquely identifies a note commitment tree state given the assumed security properties of the Merkle tree's hash function.
-Since the nullifier set is always updated together with the note commitment tree, this also identifies a particular state of the nullifier set.
+Since the nullifier set is always updated together with the note commitment tree, this also identifies a particular state of the associated nullifier set and, in the case of Sapling, μ -uniqueness set.

-In a given block chain, treestates are chained as follows:
+In a given block chain, for each of Sprout and Sapling, treestates are chained as follows: